 "If we had stopped trying, our marriage would have been in really big trouble," adds Jackie.
 "I would have always felt inadequate."

 Two years later, the nightmare had faded enough so that Jackie underwent fertility shots and artificial insemination once again.
-When the techniques did not work after three months, her RE recommended in vitro fertilization (IVF).
+When the techniques did not work after 3 months, her doctor recommended in vitro fertilization (IVF).
 Though Jackie did not rule out this expensive option, she wanted a second opinion.

-At the recommendation of her RE, Jackie tried fertility shots again, coupled with a technique to thicken the lining of her uterus to increase her chances of conceiving.
-Jackie became pregnant after the first try, then miscarried .
+At the recommendation of her doctor, Jackie tried fertility shots again, coupled with a technique to thicken the lining of her uterus to increase her chances of conceiving.
+Jackie became pregnant after the first try, then miscarried.

 After stopping fertility treatment for a time, Jackie decided to work with a specialist who had experience treating PCOS patients with metformin, a diabetes drug.
 The first month Jackie took the drug, she ovulated and became pregnant.
 Jackie continued to take metformin throughout the pregnancy and gave birth to a healthy baby girl.